ubednama/BBQuotes-API/README.md

-# Breaking Bad Quotes API
+# Fetch Breaking Bad Quotes usign an API

 This project is a simple website that fetches and displays just random Breaking Bad quotes, Nothing More.